zarif607/zarif607/README.md

 - 👋 Hi, I’m Zarif Gilman
 - 👀 I’m interested in Software Development and Data Science
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently a Software Engineer at bKash Ltd
-- 💞️ I’m looking to collaborate on anything that can help a newbie grow
+- 💞️ I’m looking to collaborate on anything that can help me grow
-- 📫 How to reach me zarif607@gmail.com
+- 📫 Reach me at zarif607@gmail.com

 <!---
 zarif607/zarif607 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.